 The Ocean – Yes, believe it or not, you can eat salt water fish you catch yourself as sushi.
 I mention this with big red blinking words of caution, however, as most people cannot necessarily be certain a fish a fish is parasite free and clean enough to eat raw without proper training, but if you know what to look for, you can tell a good fish from a bad one.
 I have eaten tuna right out of the water and can say that is a vastly different food than tuna that has been frozen, thawed, and shipped around the world for a few days.
 It is truly an amazing food.

 There you have it.
 Thanks to the internet and the globalization of culinary interests, one can probably expect to be able to get high quality fish for sushi without too much effort.
-The Internet has opened up that option for a lot of folks, and with more and more people eating sushi, whether for the perceived health benefits, or simply because it’s just so darned good, our ability to find great ingredients increases.
+The Internet has opened up that option for a lot of folks, and with more and more people eating sushi, whether for the perceived nutritional benefits, or simply because it’s just so darned good, our ability to find great ingredients increases.
 I have introduced a lot of friends to making sushi at home, and when they see how easy it can be, they often continue the practice.
 You don’t need a book, just the desire, and the right fish can make your evening sushiful and fun.
 Perfect sushi rice isn’t hard to make and sushi kits are easily acquired, so once you have what you need, get down to business.
 And if you want to let me know how your sushi making went, please comment below, I’d love to hear.

 The sushi guy